 5 Common Mistakes in Building Brand Trust

 At Brandtrust, we use a research-based approach to address and correct sources of customer anxiety.
-After more than 20 years of methodically studying what ails brands most, we’ve learned that every major issue a business confronts ultimately stems from a breakdown in trust.
-Yet without these insights founded in social science, brands often misunderstand how trust truly develops, and make painful errors as a result.
+After more than twenty years of methodically studying what ails brands most, we’ve learned that every significant issue a business confronts ultimately stems from a breakdown in trust.
+Yet without these insights, which are founded in social science, brands often misunderstand how trust develops and make painful errors.

 In “Little Things Big Returns,” Brandtrust founder and CEO Daryl Travis discusses how brands grow trustworthy reputations.
-Just as his findings illustrate how the world’s top brands inspire customers’ faith, they’re equally useful in diagnosing the mistakes many companies make in attempting to build brand trust.
+Just as his findings illustrate how the world’s top brands inspire customers’ faith, they’re equally helpful in diagnosing many companies’ mistakes in attempting to build brand trust.

 Mistake No. 1: The Mission Lacks Conviction

 Think about the brands you recognize and support.
-You’re likely to find they possess distinct missions that inform how they do business.
+You’ll likely find they possess distinct missions that inform how they do business.
 Inevitably, their quests coincide with the best interests of their customers.

-We highlight the story of Zappos founder, Tony Hsieh, who started his company with the idea to improve the digital retail experience for consumers through impeccable service.
+We highlight the story of Zappos founder Tony Hsieh, who started his company with the idea of improving consumers’ digital retail experience through impeccable service.

 However, he didn’t empty his wallet for advertising; instead, he put most of his advertising budget into improving customer service.

 In other words, he put his money where his mouth was, proving his integrity and conviction in his core mission.
-His bet paid off big in two essential ways: First, Zappos derives up to 75% of its business from returning customers.
-Those loyal buyers perceive the brand as capable and competent enough to deliver on their mission again and again.
+His bet paid off big in two essential ways: Zappos derives up to 75% of its business from returning customers.
+Those loyal buyers perceive the brand as capable enough to deliver on their mission continually.

-Second, word-of-mouth referrals produced enough growth to compensate for the advertising Zappos’ lacked.
-Research shows 83% of consumers trust recommendations from friends or family when evaluating brands, making happy customers the most cost-effective medium for growth.
+Second, word-of-mouth referrals produced enough growth to compensate for Zappos’s lack of advertising.
+Research shows that 83% of consumers trust recommendations from friends or family when evaluating brands, making happy customers the most cost-effective medium for growth.

 The proof lies in Zappos’ success: Founded in 1999, the company reached $1 billion in sales in less than a decade.
-That performance led to a $1.2 billion acquisition by Amazon.
+That performance led to Amazon’s acquisition of $1.2 billion.

 Note that Tony’s success isn’t about idealism; it’s about action.
 Had Zappos not invested according to its mission, it would have done little more than pay lip service to the customer experience.